freenas/freenas-docs/userguide/directoryservice.rst

 :guilabel:`Show advanced fields by default` in :menuselection:`System --> Advanced`.

-It is recommended that those new to LDAP terminology skim through the `OpenLDAP Software 2.4 Administrator's Guide
+Those new to LDAP terminology should read the `OpenLDAP Software 2.4 Administrator's Guide
 <http://www.openldap.org/doc/admin24/>`__.